abuiles/ember-101/hands-on.md

   create tests/unit/routes/friend-test.js
 ~~~~~~~~

-If we open `app/models/friend.js` or `app/routes/friend.js` we will see that they have a similar structure (I'm going to use * just to show the basic skeleton):
+If we open **app/models/friend.js** or **app/routes/friend.js** we
+will see that they have a similar structure.

 ~~~~~~~~
-import  * from '*';
+import  Foo from 'foo';

-export default *.extend({
+export default Foo.extend({
 });
 ~~~~~~~~

-What is that? `ES6 Modules`!
-As mentioned previously `ember-cli` expects you to write your code using ES6 Modules,  `import * from '*'` is how we bring things from one module to other and `export default ... ` is the syntax for defining what our module is going to expose.
+What is that? **ES6 Modules**!
+As mentioned previously **ember-cli**
+expects you to write your code using ES6 Modules,  **import Foo from
+'foo'** is consuming the default export from the package **foo** and
+assigning it to the variable **Foo**. **export default Foo.extend...**
+is how we define what our module is going to expose, in this case we
+are exporting a single value which will be a subclass of **Foo**.

 T> For a better understanding of ES6 modules visit [ http://jsmodules.io/](http://jsmodules.io)

 Now let's look at the model and route.

-`app/models/friend.js`:
+**app/models/friend.js**:

 ~~~~~~~~
-// Assign the default export from ember-data into  DS. import DS from 'ember-data';
+// We are importing the default value from ember-data into the variable DS.
+//
+// Ember-Data exports by default a namespace (known as DS) which exposes all the
+// classes and functions defined in http://emberjs.com/api/data.
+//

+import DS from 'ember-data';

-// Define the default export for this model as a subclass of DS.Model export default DS.Model.extend({
+// Define the default export for this model which will be a subclass of DS.Model.
+// After this class has been defined we can export this subclass doing:
+// import Friend from 'borrowers/models/friend'
+//
+// We can also use relative imports so if we were in other model we
+// could have written
+// import Friend from './friend';
+//

+export default DS.Model.extend({

   // DS.attr is the standard way of defining attributes with Ember-Data
   firstName: DS.attr('string'),

-  // Defines an attribute call lastName of type `string`
+  // Defines an attribute called lastName of type **string**
   lastName: DS.attr('string'),

-  // Ember-Data expects the attribute `email` on your friend's payload
+  // Ember-Data expects the attribute **email** on your friend's payload
   email: DS.attr('string'),

   twitter: DS.attr('string'),